 |More than 48 hours||100 hours|

-Activity is defined as:
+Activity counts as:

 To help families increase their hours of activity, families can volunteer at their Guardian centre – see your Centre Manager for more details.